How to Prepare for Due Diligence — and Protect the Value of Your Deal

 2. Organize Corporate and Legal Documents

-One of the first things buyers will request is your corporate governance and legal documentation.
-If these records are disorganized or incomplete, it can raise concerns about attention to detail — or worse, lead to legal uncertainty.
+One of the first things buyers request is your corporate governance and legal documentation.
+Disorganized or incomplete records raise concerns about attention to detail, and in some cases create genuine legal uncertainty that can delay or derail a transaction.

 Be ready to provide: